Jacob Tamme: Indianapolis Colts

-The Indianapolis Colts selected Tamme in the fourth round (127th overall) of the 2008 NFL Draft.
+The Indianapolis Colts selected Tamme in the fourth round (127th overall) of the 2008 NFL draft.
 Tamme was the ninth tight end drafted in 2008.
 He and the Colts agreed to a 4-year contract with undisclosed terms on July 23, 2008.

-2008 season

-As a rookie in 2008, Tamme appeared in 12 games with 12 receiving yards.
+As a rookie in 2008, Tamme appeared in 12 games and had three receptions for 12 receiving yards.

-2009 season

-In 2009, Tamme appeared in all 16 games (started 1) with 35 receiving yards.
-He helped the Colts into Super Bowl XLIV, but lost to the New Orleans Saints 31-17.
+In 2009, Tamme appeared in all 16 games and started one.
+He totaled three receptions for 35 receiving yards.
+He played in Super Bowl XLIV but lost to the New Orleans Saints 31–17.

-2010 season

-After Week 7 of 2010 season, Dallas Clark was placed on Injured Reserve after an injury to wrist and Tamme took over as the starting tight end.
-Tamme surprised everyone by producing good statistical numbers and brought comparisons between him and Dallas Clark.

-Tamme finished the season with a career-high 67 receptions for 631 yards and 4 touchdowns.
+After Week 7 of the 2010 season, Dallas Clark was placed on Injured Reserve after an injury to the wrist and Tamme took over as the starting tight end.
+In Week 9, against the Philadelphia Eagles, he had 11 receptions for 108 receiving yards and one receiving touchdown in the 26–24 loss.
+Tamme finished the season with a career-high 67 receptions for 631 yards and four touchdowns.

-2011 season

-His numbers declined in 2011 due to the absence of Peyton Manning.
-He finished the year with 177 receiving yards and a touchdown.
+Tamme's numbers declined in 2011 with the absence of Peyton Manning.
+He finished the year with 19 receptions for 177 receiving yards and a touchdown.